NCAR/climate-primer-water/doc/ch3_baselines.rst

     -  Errors in radar-derived precipitation are associated with variations in drop size distributions, precipitation phase, and lack of low-level information.

-    -  Dual-polarized radars estimate hydrometeor shapes, and have resulted in more accurate precipitation products.
+    -  Dual-polarized radars estimate hydrometeor shapes, and have generated more accurate precipitation products.

-    -  Satellite-derived precipitation is a supplement in regions with poor radar and rain gauge coverage.
+    -  Satellite-derived precipitation is a supplement in regions with poor radar and rain-gauge coverage.

 .. |24h QPE| image:: media/ch3/image_obs_popout_radarqpe16.jpg
    :width: 6.04167in